abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 }
 ```

-An abstract class can extend from other abstract classes too.
+An abstract class can extend from other abstract classes and normal classes too.

+An abstract class can implement interfaces without the need to define abstract methods of the interface.

 An abstract class can have any members of a typical class like constructors, static members, etc...